 The design removes later elements and restores buildings and their function, as well as making access for all.
 Parking and a services building are provided to the rear of the site.
 A second phase will extend the Cafe with a contemporary addition to the rear of the Millers house, with a double height space allowing views of the windmill.

 Large timber louvres constructed in the same way as those on the windmill sails adjust the view and solar gain, as well as explaining their function and construction.
 Simple forms finished in black pitch lock the contemporary elevations into the tradition of the windmill site.
-The construction is on site following a successful HLF funding bid.
+The new facilities were officially opened by HRH The Princess Royal, Princess Anne on Friday 13th October 2017.

 Architect: Cowper Griffith